Code-Institute-Submissions/Milestone_Project_1-5/README.md

 ![Design](https://github.com/LongVN99/Milestone_Project_1/blob/a496c9ed26880e43e248fb220c388ca592c679a6/Mockups/Mockups.png)

 ## UX
 Highlight the recommended movie to catch the user's attention.
 To make the website simple for the user to choose the movie he wants easily.
-To give a brief information and rating about the movie provided by FreeTube.
+To give a brief information and the movie's rating provided by other users in FreeTube.

 ## User stories
 By phone-research of existing customers, we tried to find out what they need and what they think the companies strongest points are.
 We wanted to know what the costumers finds most important.
 The following points came up: